-3. Invites Member States to consider ratifying relevant International Labour Organization conventions, including the Migration for Employment Convention (Revised), 1949 (No. 97), 25 the Migrant Workers (Supplementary Provisions) Convention, 1975 (No. 143),26 the Private Employment Agencies Convention, 1997 (No. 181)27 and the Domestic Workers Convention, 2011 (No. 189),18 and to consider signing and ratifying or acceding to the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families,20 the Protocol to
+3. Invites Member States to consider ratifying relevant International Labour Organization conventions, including the Migration for Employment Convention (Revised), 1949 (No. 97),25 the Migrant Workers (Supplementary Provisions) Convention, 1975 (No. 143),26 the Private Employment Agencies Convention, 1997

-23 A/74/235.
+23 A/76/245.

-24 E/CN.6/2015/3.
+24 E/CN.6/2020/3.

-Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime,28 the Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the United Nations Convention against Transnational Organized Crime,29 the 1954 Convention relating to the Status of Stateless Persons30 and the 1961 Convention on the Reduction of Statelessness,31 as well as all other human rights treaties that contribute to the protection of the rights of women migrant workers, calls upon States parties to comply with their relevant obligations under international law, and encourages Member States to implement the United Nations Global Plan of Action to Combat Trafficking in Persons;32
+(No. 181)27 and the Domestic Workers Convention, 2011 (No. 189), and to consider signing and ratifying or acceding to the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime,28 the Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the United Nations Convention against Transnational Organized Crime,29 the 1954 Convention relating to the Status of Stateless Persons30 and the 1961 Convention on the Reduction of Statelessness,31 as well as all other human rights treaties that contribute to the protection of the rights of women migrant workers, calls upon States parties to comply with their relevant obligations under international law, and encourages Member States to implement the United Nations Global Plan of Action to Combat Trafficking in Persons;32

-4. Takes note of the report of the Special Rapporteur of the Human Rights Council on the human rights of migrants submitted to the Council at its forty-first session, entitled "The impact of migration on migrant women and girls: a gender perspective";33
+4. Takes note of the reports of the Special Rapporteur of the Human Rights Council on the human rights of migrants submitted to the Council at its forty-fourth33 and forty-seventh34 sessions and to the General Assembly at its seventy-fifth35 and seventy-sixth36 sessions;

-5. Recalls the adoption of the New Urban Agenda at the United Nations Conference on Housing and Sustainable Urban Development (Habitat III), held in Quito from 17 to 20 October 2016, 34 in which Member States committed to recognizing the contribution of the working poor in the informal economy, particularly women migrant workers, to the urban economies;
+5. Recalls the adoption of the New Urban Agenda at the United Nations Conference on Housing and Sustainable Urban Development (Habitat III), held in Quito from 17 to 20 October 2016,37 in which Member States committed to recognizing the contribution of the working poor in the informal economy, particularly women migrant workers, to the urban economies;